Stephen Hague

-Stephen Hague (born 1960) is an American record producer most active with various British acts since the 1980s.
+Stephen Hague is an American record producer most active with various British acts since the 1980s.

 Early life

 Hague was born in Portland, Maine, in 1960.

 Early career

-Hague started his musical career in the mid-1970s as a session keyboardist.
+Hague started his musical career in the late-1970s as a session keyboardist.
 He soon became a member of the band Jules and the Polar Bears and produced (with Jules Shear) the two albums and one EP, released between 1978 and 1980, by that band.
 He then branched out into producing work by other artists, including 1980s Sparks offshoot band Gleaming Spires, their first album being recorded on Hague's home 4-track tape recorder.
 This 1981 album spawned the Los Angeles radio hit "Are You Ready for the Sex Girls?" on the Posh Boy label, a recording subsequently featured in Hollywood features The Last American Virgin and Revenge of the Nerds.
 Hague and Shear teamed up to produce both albums by new-wavers Slow Children in 1981 and 1982; Hague also co-produced Elliot Easton's (The Cars) 1985 solo album Change No Change.